mikehancoski/CMSwebsite/README.md

 CMSwebsite
 ==========

-basic CMS website
+If you have trouble with these instructions email me Mikehancoski@gmail.com

+Also let me know if something does not make sense in the readme

 Requiers PHP5+ and mysql and a webserver I use apache but that should not matter

-The basic setup Requires you to copy the CMSEXAMPLE directory into the root folder of your web server IE www or htdocs ect you can access the site by going to localhost/CMSEXAMPLE/index.php
+The basic setup Requires you to Make an alias pointing localhost/CMSexample to the CMSexample directory where the repository is stored

 - to Make the base Data base use the createbasicdb.sql script, this will create a user with the name 'user1' and password 'password' you can use this account to create new users

-- to get the sql connection working you must edit the includes/constants.php to reflect you sql settings you must enter your mysql user name and password
+- to get the sql connection working you run the make.bat or make.sh

-Simple instructions
+Simple instructions - Windows users

-install WAMP
+Install WAMP

-Cut and paste the createbasicdb.sql into phpmyadmin (localhost/phpmyadmin click SQL)
+Cut and paste the createbasicdb.sql into phpmyadmin (localhost/phpmyadmin click SQL >> paste data >> click go)

-open the file includes/constants with any text editor and add you sql user name and password
+Set the Alias to point to repository (Create the repository if you have not done this)

+Run make.bat enter your SQL User name and password

-open anybrowser and navigate to localhost/cmsexample/
+open anybrowser and navigate to localhost/CMSexample/

+If you do not see something simlar to mikeh.us email me

+Enter your name below if you are going to be working on this project

 //kennethwestervelt reporting in.
 Feel free to delete this.